anderssandstrom/e3-ecmc_plugin_scope/README.md

 #### DC drift at startup

 The dc clocks in the slaves start to syncronize to the reference clocks as soon as the ioc enter runtime.
 This procedure can take normally a few seconds but can also take minutes depending on how many slaves in the network.
-During this startup syncronization phase the dc clock of the trigger and the analog input slaves may be out of sync resulting in acquisition of wrong data getting.
+During this startup syncronization phase the dc clock of the trigger and the analog input slaves may be out of sync resulting in acquisition of wrong data.